prog4biol/pfb2023/pfb.md

 - Single and double quotes are equivalent.
 - A variable name inside quotes is just the string identifier, not the value stored inside the variable. `f''` or f-strings are useful for variable interpolation in python
-- Triple quotes (single or doubel) are used before and after a string that spans multiple lines.
+- Triple quotes (single or double) are used before and after a string that spans multiple lines.

 Use of quotation examples: